Mse-lunani/user_management_portal/README.md

 Instructions

-Click On a user after login to view his details
+Click on a user after login to view his details